selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 rise above the situation

-Disregard the box
+disregard the box

-Watch for biases
+watch for biases

 question assumptions

-Question everything
+question everything

-Pause and reflect
+pause and reflect

-Think long term
+think long term

-Reflect on the past, plan for the future, enjoy the moment
+reflect on the past, plan for the future, enjoy the moment

 ### Work and play